henrysxie/intro-python-exercises/README.md

 # intro-python-exercises
-Class exercises for Intro Python
+Introductory Python Exercises to be done in class.